bbbradsmith/lizard_music/readme.txt

 DPCM is not supported.
 Using pitch and arpeggio macros simultaneously may have a different result than Famitracker.

-The maximum number of empty rows between events in a pattern is 127.
-Empty patterns longer than 127 rows may need to be broken up with extra events to avoid a "too many skipped rows" error.

 Sound effects must be created with speed 1.
 Can only use one channel, either the first square, or the noise channel.
 Will end when a note cut is reached.